Quick Summary: Suffolk County Electric Scooter Accident Claims

 • Gather Evidence: If possible, take photos of the accident scene, your injuries, and any damage to your e-scooter.
 Also, try to obtain contact information from any witnesses.

-• Contact a Suffolk County E-Scooter Accident Attorney: Don’t speak to insurance companies or attempt to negotiate a settlement on your own.
+• Contact an e-scooter accident attorney serving Suffolk County: Don’t speak to insurance companies or attempt to negotiate a settlement on your own.
 Consult with an experienced attorney who can advise you on your legal rights and options.

-Call our Suffolk County personal injury law firm today at (516) 689-1132 or reach out to us online.
+Call our personal injury legal team serving Suffolk County today at (516) 689-1132 or contact us.
 Ali Awad, the CEO Lawyer, and his team are dedicated to fighting for the compensation you deserve after an e-scooter accident.

-Suffolk County Electric Scooter Accident Law Firm is Here for You
+Electric Scooter Accident Legal Team Serving Suffolk County is Here for You

 Our team of experienced attorneys possesses a wealth of knowledge in personal injury law and a proven track record of success in handling e-scooter accident cases.